FirstLight is About People

 Tina and Roget believe in the power of association and strength in numbers!
 They are thrilled to be a part of the FirstLight Home Care family.

 Tina also adds, “I love to sing, and I am particularly fond of classical music and opera.
 I am a mezzo soprano and I continue to train and sing whenever I have the spare time and opportunity to do so (which is not often)!
 In my 20s, I received training in operatic singing and acting at the Academy of Vocal Arts in Philadelphia.
 A native of Central Pennsylvania, I love living in Greensboro, North Carolina, ever since I relocated in 1994!”

 Roget is an iron chef and loves cooking.
 He and Tina believe in clean eating and lead active, healthy lifestyles.
-“Men Can Cook” is a Greensboro fundraiser tradition for the local Women’s Resource Center, at which Roget has volunteered his time and talent and culinary creations for 12 years as one of 50 well-known local chefs.
-He will again do so on October 5, 2019, at the Greensboro Coliseum Special Events Center.
+“Men Can Cook” is a Greensboro fundraiser tradition for the local Women’s Resource Center, at which Roget has volunteered his time and talent and culinary creations for 15 years as one of 50 well-known local chefs.
 A native of Barrington, Rhode Island, and later Boston and Worcester, Massachusetts, Roget loves living in Greensboro since his relocation to North Carolina in 1998.